 Syria joined the Convention on the Prohibition of Chemical Weapons after the 2013 Ghouta chemical attack, the result of an agreement between Russia and the US on the destruction of chemical weapons in the country under the control of the Organisation for the Prohibition of Chemical Weapons (OPCW).
 In January 2016, the OPCW announced that all chemical weapons in Syria had been destroyed.

-Posted by GPD on April 9, 2017, With 974 Reads Filed under Government & Politics.
+Posted by GPD on April 9, 2017, With 1009 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.